 Additional Redemption Procedures.
 In connection with taking delivery of Shares of Fund Securities upon redemption of Creation Units, a redeeming shareholder or Authorized Participant acting on behalf of such shareholder must maintain appropriate custody arrangements with a qualified broker-dealer, bank, or other custody providers in each jurisdiction in which any of the Fund Securities are customarily traded, to which account such Fund Securities will be delivered.
-Deliveries of redemption proceeds generally will be made within two business days of the trade date, except for IDUB for which deliveries of redemption proceeds generally will be made within one business day of the trade date.
+Deliveries of redemption proceeds generally will be made within one Business Day of the trade date.
+However, the Funds reserve the right to settle transactions on a basis other than the Business Day after the trade date.